leulyk/alx-low_level_programming/0x0C-more_malloc_free/README.md

-This folder contains solutions to problems on the second dynamic memory allocation projects.
+# This is the second project on dynamic memory allocation in C.